ardanlabs/gotraining/courses/web/README.md

 [REST](../../topics/web/rest/README.md)

 ## Alternative Muxers
-The basic muxer in Go has gotten us a long way by this point, but it has it’s limitations.
-Let’s tour three very different types muxers/routers.
+The basic muxer in Go has gotten us a long way by this point, but it has its limitations.
+Let’s tour three very different types of muxers/routers.

 [Muxing](../../topics/web/muxers/README.md)

 ## Middleware
-Through the use of middleware we can wrap requests to applications with commonly run code, such as logging, authentication/authorization, and other such tasks.
+Through the use of middleware we can wrap requests to applications with commonly run code such as logging, authentication/authorization, and other such tasks.

 [Middleware](../../topics/web/middleware/README.md)